SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/close-reasons.md

 ###[C] Project Management
 I'm voting to close this question because [project management is off-topic on $SITENAME$.](//meta.stackoverflow.com/a/343841) You can ask these questions on [SoftwareEngineering.SE](//softwareengineering.stackexchange.com) and [ProjectManagement.SE](//pm.stackexchange.com)

+###[C] General App Store Policy
+I'm voting to close this because questions about [app store policies are off-topic on $SITENAME$](//https://meta.stackoverflow.com/q/272165).
+You will need to ask the company itself about their policies, as they are subject to change.

+###[C] Apple iTunes Store Policy
+I'm voting to close this question because questions about [iTunes App Store policies are off-topic on $SITENAME$](//https://meta.stackoverflow.com/q/272165).
+Some questions may be on topic at [Apple.SE](//apple.stackexchange.com/help/on-topic)